webhasan/leo-product-recommendations/README.txt

 Recommend products smartly and increase sales by nice-looking add to cart popup

 == Description ==
-WooCommerce Prodcut Recommendations (WPR) is a sale boosting plugin by recommending products smartly in a fully customizable and nice-looking popup.
-It shows recommended products in a highly focusing popup when customers click on add to cart button which indirectly forces customers to purchase more.
+**WooCommerce Prodcut Recommendations** is a sale boosting plugin by recommending products smartly in a fully customizable and nice-looking popup.
+It shows recommended products in a eye catching popup when customers click on add to cart button which indirectly forces customers to purchase more.
 Powerful backend selection panel and settings provide you full flexibility to assign and display recommended products manual and dynamic way.

 Harvard professor Gerald Zaltman says "95% of purchasing decisions are subconscious".
 So You have to just display the right product in front of the right customer, at the right time.
 Let me explain, how to make more Sale using this awesome plugin.